WHHQ

-WHHQ was a radio station that broadcast at 1520 kHz in Elizabethton, Tennessee.
+WHHQ was a radio station that broadcast at 1520 kHz in Elizabethton, Tennessee, United States.
 The station was last owned by Mediatrix SC, Inc., and operated from November 11, 1964, to April 29, 2006.

 History

 WIDD: Early years

 WIDD signed on November 11, 1964.
 The station was originally owned by the Holston Broadcasting Corporation, broadcasting on 1520 with 1,000 watts daytime and 500 watts in critical hours.
 The station was acquired in 1973 from its original ownership by Landcare, Inc. principals J. H. Lewis and Edward H. Davis, along with WLSN-FM 99.3 (changed to WIDD-FM in 1975), though Lewis had owned part of Holston since the station signed on the air.
 Landcare, whose other holdings included car washes, a beverage distributor and a hotel in Illinois, was forced into involuntary bankruptcy by its creditors in 1975, and a federal bankruptcy judge ordered in March 1976 that the stations be sold.
 Metro Broadcasting Corporation bought WIDD-AM-FM that October for $250,000.

 WIDD AM had been programming country music prior to the sale to Metro and remained in the format while WIDD-FM played gospel music and religious programming.
 One of its songs, however, would cause a legal furor.
 A local artist wrote "The Ballad of Jarvis Stout", about the drunk driving arrest of a local constable; alleging the invasion of his privacy, the fact that WIDD aired the song as its "Pick Hit of the Week" (whereas WBEJ refused to air it), and the fact that the publicity around the case prompted a mistrial, he sued WIDD and others involved in the creation of the song for $300,000.